 After WWll, the Bretton Woods Agreement created a global monetary order in which dollars were convertible to gold by foreign governments.
 The Bretton Woods system ended in 1971 as the U.S. was spending heavily on social programs and the Vietnam War.
 Some countries lost confidence in the U.S. dollar, demanding more gold that the U.S. was willing to provide.
 Thus, the gold window was closed and the current system of fiat currencies and floating exchange rates was adopted.
 The fiat currency system is now being trashed by rampant QE and government borrowing.
 We believe the Fed could be on the verge of issuing money directly to the Treasury to fund spending and debt payment.
 Call it monetization, helicopter money, or modern monetary theory, no financial system has survived such currency devaluation.
 If investors and foreigners lose confidence in the dollar-based system, it will be time for a new Bretton Woods, a new global monetary order.
 Gold would be the last currency standing.

 *Source: Company Reports.
-Data as of 30 April 2020.
-Please note that these companies may form a substantial portion of a VanEck fund’s portfolio.
+As of April 30, 2020, these positions represented approximately 3.1%, 9.0% and 8.7% of Fund net assets, respectively.
 This is not a recommendation to buy or sell any security.

 Nothing in this content should be considered a solicitation to buy or an offer to sell shares of any investment in any jurisdiction where the offer or solicitation would be unlawful under the securities laws of such jurisdiction, nor is it intended as investment, tax, financial, or legal advice.
 Investors should seek such professional advice for their particular situation and jurisdiction.